-Excel has a multitude of symbols to choose from.
-When combined with a number, special characters or symbols have different meanings.
+Excel has a collection of symbols to choose from.
+Combining a number, special characters or symbols has different meanings.
 In most cases, you won’t be able to put them in a single cell with a number.
 To represent the symbols with numbers, you’ll need to add certain formulas and functions.
 In this tutorial, we will show you how to add a symbol before a number in Excel.

-3 Handy Approaches to Add Symbol Before a Number in Excel
+How to Add Symbol Before a Number in Excel: 3 Ways

 We’ve represented some symbols and numbers in the image below.
-We’d want to combine them into one cell to make it more comprehensible and significant.
-To accomplish this, we’ll use the Symbols group, the CHAR function, and finally, Format Cells.
+We’d like to combine them into one cell to make it more comprehensible and significant.
+To accomplish this, we’ll use the Symbols group, the CHAR function, and the Format Cells feature.
 To add a symbol before a number, use the methods listed below.

 1. Use Symbols Group to Add Symbol Before a Number

-First of all.
-We will use the Symbols group from Excel’s Insert tab to add symbols.
+We will use the Symbols group from the Insert tab to add symbols.

 Step 1: Open the Symbols Option